mjgp2/aws-backend-services-guidelines/database.md

 replication is a hard requirement on day one, this is the wrong tool.
 Keep the replicated scope narrow and deliberate; Redshift is not your second operational database.

+## 6.3 Search pattern: OpenSearch as a derived search system

+If the product needs real full-text search, faceting, relevance tuning, or search-heavy read patterns that no longer fit PostgreSQL cleanly, OpenSearch is a reasonable companion system.

+Use OpenSearch as a derived search layer, not as the canonical source of truth.

+- keep PostgreSQL as the operational system of record unless the product genuinely centers on search-engine-native behavior
+- feed OpenSearch from explicit indexing pipelines or events rather than treating it as the place where writes originate
+- keep index mappings, reindex strategy, and backfill posture explicit
+- be honest about consistency: most OpenSearch-backed product search is eventually consistent, and the product needs to tolerate that
+- do not move routine product lookups into OpenSearch just because it exists

+The mistake to avoid is building a second primary datastore by accident.
+Use OpenSearch when search quality or search scale is the real requirement, not as a vague escape hatch from relational design.